crate/crate/docs/sql/statements/copy-to.rst

    Currently only user tables can be exported.
 System tables like ``sys.nodes`` and blob tables don't work with the ``COPY TO`` statement.

+   The ``COPY`` statements use :ref:`Overload Protection <overload_protection>` to ensure other queries can still perform.
+Please change these settings during large inserts if needed.

 .. _sql-copy-to-params: